-The pursuit of this wonderful goal is not a “privilege”; it is not only available just to a few of us, or only the smartest among us, college-educated or those who come from perfectly-manicured families in well-to-do neighborhoods.
+The pursuit of this wonderful goal is not a “privilege”; by that, I mean it is not only available just to a select few of us, or only the smartest among us, college-educated or those who come from perfectly-manicured families in well-to-do neighborhoods.

 Truthfully, this subject is a bit of a pet peeve of mine.

 While there is no question that good luck and positive fortune helps tremendously with our ability to retire early, I do not believe that good fortunes are the primary enabling factor behind retiring early, and too much emphasis on pure luck brazenly downplays the influence that our decisions have in our lives.

 It’s a slap in the face to those of us who worked our ass off to achieve amazing goals.

 The truth is the decisions that we make throughout our lives have a significant impact on our ability to achieve our goals, financial and otherwise, and early retirement is available to more people than many of us might realize.